 But like parenting styles, child development theories can also become antiquated and disproven.
-For example, in the 1940s and 50s, pediatricians believed feeding babies formula was better than breastfeeding them.
+For example, in the , pediatricians believed feeding babies formula was better than breastfeeding them.
 And it wasn’t long ago that doctors thought parents would “spoil” their infants by holding them too much.
 Today, both theories have been discounted.

 With these facts in mind, we have to wonder if any recent research backs up Aristotle’s hypothesis.
 In other words, is there a playbook for parents to ensure our kids’ future success and happiness?

 Like many aspects of parenting, the answer isn’t black or white.
 While creating a safe environment for our children is essential, imperfect conditions like early trauma, illness, or injury don’t necessarily determine our kid’s entire well-being.
 So the first seven years of life might not mean everything, at least not in a finite way — but studies do show these seven years hold some importance in your child developing social skills.

 In the first years of life, the brain rapidly develops its mapping system